hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 brew update
 ```

-Then we'll pull in Hoodie's dependencies with the following command:
+Then we’ll pull in Hoodie’s dependencies with the following command:

 ```
-brew install git node CouchDB
+brew install git node couchdb
 ```

 These modules are what power Hoodie, and each have their own role.

 **Git** is a distributed version control software that Hoodie uses to store the Hoodie source code, and using it within Hoodie allows us to keep the installation process simple, and grab the latest files from our repositories.

 **Node** is a way for Hoodie to be developed using JavaScript on every layer, as it provides a runtime that can be run across operating systems with no changes.
-It's fantastic for server-side and networking applications, and suits Hoodie well.
+It’s fantastic for server-side and networking applications, and suits Hoodie well.

-**CouchDB** is a NoSQL database that stores its data in JSON format, and JavaScript as its query language, which is great from Hoodie's point of view because, alongside **Node**, it allows really powerful handling of data in JavaScript.
+**CouchDB** is a NoSQL database that stores its data in JSON format, and JavaScript as its query language, which is great from Hoodie’s point of view because, alongside **Node**, it allows really powerful handling of data in JavaScript.

-When you install **Node** via **Homebrew**, **npm** comes bundled with it. **npm** is a fantastic package manager for all CommonJS applications (CommonJS being JavaScript used outside the browser), and it's how we'll install Hoodie.
+When you install **Node** via **Homebrew**, **npm** comes bundled with it. **npm** is a fantastic package manager for all CommonJS applications (CommonJS being JavaScript used outside the browser), and it’s how we’ll install Hoodie.

 ```
 npm install -g hoodie-cli
 ```

 Notice that we passed npm a *-g* option.
 This tells npm to install the module *globally*, and this allows you to not be confined to a specific place to run the hoodie commands.
 It also highlights another strength of **npm**, as we can actually have different versions of the same npm module installed on our computer for compatibility reasons with different apps.
-If we don't pass the *-g* option, then the module is installed inside a *node_modules/* folder within the folder you are in, which can be really handy if a module hasn't been updated to use the latest version of something.
+If we don’t pass the *-g* option, then the module is installed inside a *node_modules/* folder within the folder you are in, which can be really handy if a module hasn’t been updated to use the latest version of something.

 However for our purposes, a global install works best, and now we can move on to the next step.

 ### Step Two – Create your first Hoodie Project

-You'll need a folder for your project.
+You’ll need a folder for your project.
 The Hoodie command line interface does this automatically and populates it with the required files and folders.

 Invoke the following via the shell: